Asian Blepharoplasty

 Who will benefit?

 - A typical patient who undergoes Asian blepharoplasty is an Asian-origin female adolescent in her early 20s.
 Male patients who undergo the procedure tend to be a little bit older.
-Of course, a number of non-Asian patients could also undergo Asian blepharoplasty to obtain a more distinct look by adding more definition to the eyes.
+Of course, a number of non-Asian patients may possibly also undergo Asian blepharoplasty to obtain a more distinct look by adding more definition to the eyes.

 Asian Blepharoplasty Procedure and its Benefits